matter-labs/zksync-web-era-docs/docs/api/js/features.md

 });
 ```

-You can also check out our [tutorial](../../dev/tutorials/basic) on the full-fledged mini-dApp, where users can choose token to pay fee.
+You can also check out our [tutorial](../../dev/tutorials/basic) on the full-fledged mini-dApp, where users can choose token to pay the fee.